markhuang1212/code-grader/README.md

 ## Motivation

-Code grading can be a difficult task, and this project aims to simplify that. `code-grader` enables grading of different types of code, from one line of variable definition, to a complete project.
+Code grading can be a difficult task, and this project aims to simplify that. `code-grader` enables grading of different types of c++ code, from one line of variable definition, implementation of an algorithms, to a complex project.

 ## Usage